AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/cropping_module_guide.rst.txt

 Creating new layers
 ---------------------------------
-To "zoom in" your volume, you can use the "Create new layers" checkbox to make a new layer not controlled by the plugin next time you hit Start.
-This way, you can first select your region of interest by using the tool as described above, the enable the option, select the cropped layer, and define a smaller crop size to have easier access to your region of interest.
+To "zoom in" your volume, you can use the "Create new layers" checkbox to make a new cropping layer controlled by the sliders next time you hit Start.
+This way, you can first select your region of interest by using the tool as described above, then enable the option, select the cropped region produced before as the input layer, and define a smaller crop size in order to crop within your region of interest.

 Interface & functionalities
 ---------------------------------------------------------------